ray-di/Ray.Di/README.md

 Ray.Di does not support property injection.

-## Static Injection

-Ray.Di does not support static injection.

-## Automatic Injection ##

-Ray.Di automatically injects all of the following:

- * instances passed to `toInstance()` in a bind statement
- * provider instances passed to `toProvider()` in a bind statement

-The objects will be injected while the injector itself is being created.
-If they're needed to satisfy other startup injections, Ray.Di will inject them before they're used.
 # Bindings

 The injector's job is to assemble graphs of objects.
 You request an instance of a given type, and it figures out what to build, resolves dependencies, and wires everything together.
 To specify how dependencies are resolved, configure your injector with bindings.